frederic-perez/AmE-dictionary/dictionary.md

 __piano wire__
 __pick on__
 __pick up__ _His turnover-prone play doesn't pick up._
+__pick your nose__ :dart: To use your finger to remove mucus from inside your nose.
 __pick-six__ _Football_
 __pick-up game__ A game, usually in basketball, that starts spontaneously by a group of random people or with friends.
 There aren't any refs or officiating, and the calls are all on the players, which can get a little unfair and annoying depending on who you play with.
 The players pick the teams and rules.
 __picklock__ _v_